Grades and Minimum Performance Standards

 A student who receives a grade of F in a School of Law course is also placed on scholastic probation.
 Scholastic probation is lifted after one semester in which the student has completed one or more School of Law courses, provided that the student does not receive another F for any School of Law course during that semester.
 A student who receives two grades of F for School of Law courses in any one semester is dropped for failure.
-A student who receives a total of three grades of F for School of Law courses during his or her law school career is dropped for failure.
+A student who receives a total of three grades of F for School of Law courses during their law school career is dropped for failure.

 When a student repeats a course, the original and all subsequent grades are included in the student's grade point average.